 Finally, we hosted a hands-on session led by alum Emma Karin Eriksson, who shared some of the best practices she’s learned for leading zine workshops for kids, teens, and undergrads.
 Scheduled during the end of the semester, we enjoyed a fair amount of therapeutic cutting and pasting, which was a welcome break from final projects.

 We’ve got some equally engaging events in the works for the spring 2020 semester, but we always welcome your ideas.
 Feel free to email us at firstname.lastname@example.org, and follow us on Twitter and Instagram for announcements about events throughout the year.

 Thanks to everyone who joined us at these events, as well as at our meetings, student group happy hours, and school-wide events.
-Thanks to the generous support of the Pratt Graduate Student Engagement Fund.
-And finally, extra-big-time thanks to all the people who provided time and valuable insights to help us make these events happen!
+And the greatest thanks go out to all the professional librarians, archivists, curators, and more who provided time and valuable insights to help us make these events happen.

 –Mary Bakija, PALA President